wheelerd/uni-chatbot/web-frontend/README.md

 # Web frontend

-A web frontend for the REST API
+A web frontend for the chatbot.
+Uses a REST API